Md-Alfaz-FP/Windows-10-Activator-txt-Updated-2023-Free/README.md

 "# Windows-Activator-txt"
-please copy the text and then past it into Notepad
- save it as Windows.cmd
-right click run as administrator it will take some time if the first note work try the second one
+Download the file right click on it then click on Run as administrator it will take some time and your windows will activate if its not work try the second file